bridge-core/deno-dash-compiler/README.md

 ## Installation

 There are multiple options to install Dash:
 - Make sure that you have Deno installed.
-Then run `deno install -A -n dash_compiler https://raw.githubusercontent.com/bridge-core/deno-dash-compiler/main/mod.ts` within your terminal
+Then run `deno install -A --reload -n dash_compiler https://raw.githubusercontent.com/bridge-core/deno-dash-compiler/main/mod.ts` within your terminal
 - Make sure that you have Deno installed and that you've create your project with bridge. v2.3 or higher.
 Within your terminal, navigate to the project root and run `deno task setup` to install Dash.
 - Download a standalone executable from the [`/executables` folder](https://github.com/bridge-core/deno-dash-compiler/tree/main/executables)